AliNikkhah2001/calorieTracker/README.md

    reflex run
    ```

    This launches the dev server, compiles frontend assets, and starts the backend API.
-The SQLite database is stored at `data/app.db`.
-Default food items are seeded from `data/food_db.csv` on first run.
+The SQLite database is stored at `data/app.db` (created automatically).
+The repo excludes sample CSV seeds to keep it binary-free; add your own CSV in `data/` before the first run if you want automatic seeding.

 3. **Optional: importing old CSV data**